-Penalties are fixed for the direct or indirect contravention of determinations, the obedience to which is ascertained by examination of the records of wages, etc. (Sec.
-4, i. a.)
+Penalties are fixed for the direct or indirect contravention of determinations, the obedience to which is ascertained by examination of the records of wages, etc.

-A Court of Appeal, consisting of a Supreme Court Judge, has power to review determinations of the Boards.
-The Court may appoint assessors to assist the Judge.
+A Court of Appeal has power to review determinations of the Boards.

 The Acts fix an absolute weekly minimum wage, and the evasion of this provision in the case of females employed in the clothing trade by charging an apprenticeship premium is prevented by the prohibition of all such premiums in that particular case.
-This absolute minimum provision does not exist in New South Wales.
+Until the Minimum Wages Act of 1908 began to operate, this absolute minimum provision did not exist in New South Wales.